SebLKMa/justgo/README.md

 https://golang.org/doc/gopath_code.html

 ### GOPATH
-The default GOOATH is $HOME/go on Unix.
+The default GOPATH is $HOME/go on Unix.
 If you are setting your GOPATH, follow the guidelines mentioned in above link as well.

 ## Git